Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Visualization

-The mutation verification results are summarized in an user-friendly visualization.
+The mutation verification results are summarized in a user-friendly visualization.
 [Here](https://mutation-testing-beta.certora.com/reports/mutation?id=c7c659d7-d500-46f2-acf1-1392eee714b5&anonymousKey=f4b40ba6-2160-4993-9f50-02625b291cae) is an example summary for the [Borda example](https://demo.certora.com/?Borda).
 Rules are represented by the green outer circles